Does Your Work Matter?

 What Can We Do About It?

-• Read The Truth About Employee Engagement - Lencioni describes three signs of a miserable job, and I think we all should make sure we push hard to find the inverse in our work (Measurement, Relevance, Being Seen/Heard).
+Read The Truth About Employee Engagement.
+Lencioni describes three signs of a miserable job, and I think we all should push hard to find the inverse in our work (Measurement, Relevance, Being Seen/Heard).

-• Discover your core values - EOS® has a pretty cool approach (here is something similar) to this in which you examine your top employees—your role models—and find what they all have in common.
-Once you feel like you have your core values outlined, repeat them often and use them in all your business decisions.
+Discover your core values.
+EOS® has a pretty cool approach (here is something similar) to this where you examine your top employees—your role models—and find what they all have in common.
+Once you have your core values outlined, repeat them often and use them in all your business decisions.

-• Work the Venn diagrams - If you're familiar with the hedgehog concept or Ikigai, you know what I'm talking about.
+Work the Venn diagrams.
+If you're familiar with the hedgehog concept or Ikigai, you know what I'm talking about.
 The Hedgehog Concept (as outlined by Jim Collins) encourages businesses to simplify based on what they're passionate about, what drives their economic engine, and what they are capable of being the best in the world at.
-Ikigai is a bit more subtle but focuses more on the individual than the business.
-Both can be used to zoom out and gain some perspective on how your work is impacting the world.
+Ikigai is a bit more subtle but focuses on the individual instead of the business.
+Both can be used to zoom out and gain some perspective on how your work impacts the world.

 The Noble Cause

-Everyone needs a reason for work that is beyond profits, and it can't take mental gymnastics to connect day-to-day work with that purpose.
+Everyone needs a reason for work beyond profits, and it can't take mental gymnastics to connect day-to-day work with that purpose.

-If you take pictures of utility poles, your purpose isn't to take great photos or to be the fastest fielder this side of the Mississippi.
-It's probably to protect the reliability of the electrical grid or to ensure that local communities have access to reliable, high-speed internet.
+If you take pictures of utility poles, your purpose is far greater than being the fastest fielder this side of the Mississippi.
+You don't just measure attachments or record down guy specs.
+You protect the reliability of the electrical grid.
+You ensure local communities have access to reliable, high-speed internet.

 The Invisible Heroes